runthefun/docs/pages/index.md

 You can preview your world in its current state at any time by clicking the “▶️” icon at the top-center of Studio.
 This will open a preview of your world in a new tab, as it would appear to visitors.

-Unless coded otherwise, oncyber worlds in Live or Preview mode are navigated using the default third-person avatar controls:
+Unless coded otherwise, awe worlds in Live or Preview mode are navigated using the default third-person avatar controls:

 Desktop Controls:

 * **Keyboard:** *Use WASD* or the *arrow keys* to move directionally, press *Spacebar* to jump, and *Shift* to run.
 * **Mouse:** The camera moves independently of the avatar, controlled by *mouse movement*, while the *mouse scroll wheel* adjusts the distance of the camera from the avatar (transitioning to a first-person perspective at max zoom). *Click actions* beyond the *Pointer Lock* depend largely on how each world has been coded.
-* **Pointer Lock:** The Pointer Lock is a default mechanic that lets you switch between control of your mouse pointer and oncyber’s camera.
+* **Pointer Lock:** The Pointer Lock is a default mechanic that lets you switch between control of your mouse pointer and awe's camera.
 To enter Pointer Lock, simply click anywhere on the screen.
 To exit Pointer Lock at any time, press the ESC key.
 * **Chat:** Most worlds by default have a chat box in the lower-left corner of the screen.
 This can be accessed by pressing the Enter key at any time, or by exiting the Pointer Lock and clicking in the chat box area.
 To send messages, just type and press Enter.
 Please be courteous.

 Mobile Controls: